jamelablack/jamelablack.github.com/_posts/2015-07-11-course3-policy-objects.md

 ---

 ##Policy Objects
-Complicated code in your logic - cure that thing with Policy Objects!
+Do you have complicated code in your logic - cure that baby with Policy Objects!
 Policy Objects can be used to represent the state of an object:

 {%highlight ruby%}